 Access to the menu system requires either the operation of the enable controls key for access to Access Level 2A (User), or the correct entry of the relevant code for access to all other levels, in order to protect against unauthorised access to the system.
-The codes may be changed using the relevant panel menu or via the TWINFLEX[®]pro OSP software.
-TWINFLEX[®]pro OSP software is only operational in Engineer Access Level 3B.
+The codes may be changed using the relevant panel menu or via the TWINFLEX®pro2 OSP software.